top of page

 Day 2: Welcome Aboard!

-Today you have a flight to Longyearbyen, the administrative center of Svalbard and starting point of our Arctic expedition!
-At the Longyearbyen airport, you will be greeted by our staff and transferred to the pier where we will warmly welcome you aboard our expedition vessel, the M/V Sea Spirit.
+In the afternoon, you will be transferred to the pier where we will warmly welcome you aboard the deluxe expedition vessel M/V Sea Spirit.

 Day 3-5: Arctic adventures begin